 Admission to the educational technology program is only in the fall semester.
 Applications may be filed with the Graduate Division beginning October 1 until the deadline of February 1 for the following fall semester.

 The general graduate admission requirements of UH Manoa are augmented by the Department of Educational Technology, which will evaluate applications according to the following criteria:

-The graduate program requires a minimum of 33 semester credit hours, with six required and five elective ETEC courses.
+The graduate program requires a minimum of 36 semester credit hours, with seven required and five elective ETEC courses.

 The set of required ETEC courses provides each educational technology major with a solid foundation in technology, instructional design, instructional psychology, and research, including critical assessment of past research and understanding of discernible research trends.
-Coupled with such knowledge is the preparation for practical application of both the theories and research, and evaluation methodologies particularly appropriate to educational technology.
-After the four core courses have been completed, each student will be evaluated to determine whether he or she is making satisfactory academic progress, and, is prepared academically and in other ways for the continuation in the program.
+Coupled with such knowledge is the preparation for practical application of both the theories and research and evaluation methodologies particularly appropriate to educational technology.
+After the four core courses have been completed, each student will be given a general departmental examination to determine whether advancement to candidacy should be recommended.
+The oral examination ascertains whether the student is making satisfactory academic progress and whether he or she is prepared academically and in other ways for the continuation of the studies.
 Poise, personal dispositions, attitude, and communication skills are significant components in the overall evaluation.
-If advancement to candidacy is recommended, students will be allowed to enroll in the practicum course to begin work on their master's project.
-They will take a culminating seminar course in their final spring semester to complete their master's project.
+At least three faculty members will administer the examination.
+If advancement to candidacy is recommended, a permanent advisor will be assigned to the candidate.
+Upon advancement to candidacy, three additional requirements will provide a practicum experience, an advanced seminar, and a culminating course (taken the final spring semester).